emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

    <img src="./assets/Subscribe-test-topic.png" alt="Subscribe-test-topic" style="zoom:35%;" />

-6. Select the client "Demo" at the **Connections** pane.
-Publish a new message under the topic "test".
-You can see the client named "Subscriber" receives a new message.
+6. Select the client `Demo` at the **Connections** pane.
+Publish a new message on the topic `test`.
+You can see the client named `Subscriber` receives a new message.

    <img src="./assets/Receive-test-again-message.png" alt="Receive-test-again-message" style="zoom:35%;" />

 Now you have tried the basic publishing and subscribing operations using the MQTT X Client.
-For detailed and advanced operations, see [MQTT X - Publish and subscription](https://mqttx.app/docs/get-started#publish-and-subscription).
+For detailed and advanced operations, see [MQTT X - Publish and Subscription](https://mqttx.app/docs/get-started#publish-and-subscription).

 ### MQTT X CLI